Eric4k/Group-11-ELeNA/README.md

 ### cloning repo
 `git clone https://github.com/Eric4k/Group-11-ELeNA.git`
 ### Quick Start
 In order to run the web application, install the required dependencies using `pip install -r requirements.txt` in the `Backend` directory.
-In the `Frontend/elena_ui` drectory of the project instructions for running React client would be to
-`npm install & npm start`
+To run the backend server, use `python3 manage.py runserver` in `Backend/elena_project`.
+In the `Frontend/elena_ui` drectory of the project instructions for running React client would be to `npm install & npm start`

 ## Tests
 The test suits have been developed to facilitate evaluating the functionality of each component.